marcus-cmc/Optical-Modeling/README.md

-# Optical-Modeling (Transfer Matrix Method):
+# Optical-Modeling :
-Modeling the light propogation in a multi-layer thin-film stack
+Modeling the light propogation in a multi-layer thin-film stack using a Transfer Matrix method.

 ##
 ## OpticalModeling class